+The Gantt interface was given a new look in Amplify release version R20.6.
 The purpose of this article is to show the difference between the old and new Gantt interfaces so that you will be aware of the most critical changes while getting used to the new interface.

 In the following sections, we will take a look at the modified ways in which you will need to perform basic tasks.
 We have grouped this article into three parts.
 Click on any of the following links to learn more about:

-Create Tasks and Milestones
+Creating Tasks and Milestones

 The new interface has a context menu that pops up when you right-click on the grid displaying commands that you would use frequently.
 You will no longer see the + button to add new tasks and milestones.
 Instead, you will find the options to Add Milestone or Subtask in the context menu.

 Clicking on the Add Subtask option will create a new task row in the task table.
 Click here to learn how this was done previously.
 There is no separate form to capture the task properties.

 Fields displayed previously on the Add Schedule Item form will now be displayed as columns in the task table.
 Additionally, you will also see a new column to capture the task completion date and time.
 You can modify the task properties by changing the values in any of the columns.

 The current method to create a new task or milestone is as follows: